natenka/pyneng-book-en/docs/source/book/10_useful_functions/enumerate.rst

      action 3 cli command "interface fa0/1"
      action 4 cli command "no sh"

-In the EEM, in a situation where many actions need to be performed it is inconvenient to type  ``action x cli command`` each time.
-Plus, most often, there is already a ready piece of configuration that must be executed by the EEM.
+In EEM, in a situation where many actions need to be performed it is inconvenient to type  ``action x cli command`` each time.
+Plus, most often, there is already a ready piece of configuration that must be executed by EEM.

-A simple Python script can generate EEM commands based on the existing command list (enumerate_eem.py file):
+A simple Python script can generate EEM commands based on existing command list (enumerate_eem.py file):

 .. code:: python